vmdhhh/MobileNetV2/research/object_detection/g3doc/running_pets.md

 parameters and eval parameters are all defined by a config file.
 More details can be found [here](configuring_jobs.md).
 For this tutorial, we will use some predefined templates provided with the source code.
-In the `research.object_detection/samples/configs` folder, there are skeleton research.object_detection configuration files.
+In the `object_detection/samples/configs` folder, there are skeleton object_detection configuration files.
 We will use `faster_rcnn_resnet101_pets.config` as a starting point for configuring the pipeline.
 Open the file with your favourite text editor.